 There was a time when I was rather critical of my alma mater, and I agree with a number of Deresiewicz’s critiques.
 In my senior year, I actually discouraged a high school friend from applying, and I stand by that call.
 The most surprising thing to me was what I perceived as a general lack of intellectual curiosity on display.
 I went in thinking Georgetown students were in some higher class of brilliance than my high school peers; some certainly were, but many were not.
 They’d just been raised in families with higher expectations, and come out of private high schools and SAT tutoring programs that specialize in funneling kids into elite colleges.
 They knew the landscape better, but their minds didn’t appear any sharper for it.

 Careerism pervaded many aspects of university life.
 Dating, while possible, was rare: few felt it worthwhile to put in the effort, especially with grad school and travel and a decade of way-finding to follow.
 It was much easier to just find a good weekend hook-up and then get back to our frantic studies once the hangover had worn off.
-And while there was a small cadre of radicals, political debate was pretty rare, too.
+And while there was a small cadre of radicals and a lot of general support for Democrats, political debate was pretty rare, too.
 Elite American universities are nothing like the politically charged incubators of protest they might have been in past generations, with a vague social liberalism and fiscal moderation just accepted as the general culture.
 The primary aim of a Georgetown student is to “be productive;” it doesn’t really matter what they think of the things they produce, so long as they are producers.

 At one point, I also became aware that a certain professor generally regarded as the don of campus intellectual life had opined that the decline in student interest in certain fellowships and related pursuits was related the increase in middle-class students from the center of the country.
 These students, lacking the comfort of the old money elites that had traditionally populated schools like Georgetown, were a bit more careerist and didn’t have as much time for intellectual pursuits.
 At the time this sentiment pissed me off, and I still think our dear professor ought to have descended from his ivory tower and made a better pitch to those of us who didn’t know what sort of path we’d have to take to pursue such things, but I don’t think he was wrong.
 It is very difficult to be a detached intellectual without a certain degree of material comfort.
 Still, I think there was an untapped market there for him, and for a somewhat hotheaded college student, those sorts of words are alienating.
 It’s a shame, because I usually respond well to hard-asses, and could have used him in my life.